aws-samples/aws-iot-greengrass-edge-analytics-workshop/workshop-guide/GUIDE.md

 17. Navigate to AWS IoT Core Service within your AWS Console

     > For **us-east-1** region click https://console.aws.amazon.com/iot/home?region=us-east-1#/greengrass/grouphub
-    > For **us-west-1** region click https://console.aws.amazon.com/iot/home?region=us-west-1#/greengrass/grouphub

 18. Click on your Greengrass Group tile to view additional actions
 19. Click on Actions dropdown menu and select Deploy.
 This action deploys your Greengrass Group and its associated configurations to your Greengrass Core Instance.
 If prompted for Greengrass Core Discovery options, select Auto Discovery option.
+20. Verify the Greengrass Group Deployment is successufully completed.
-20. Open a new terminal by selecting Window > New Terminal from Cloud9 commands.
+21. Open a new terminal by selecting Window > New Terminal from Cloud9 commands.
 SSH to your Node Red Instance by typing the command below in your new terminal.

 ```
 ssh -i ee-default-keypair.pem ubuntu@{IoT Device IP-Address}